FadedCantCode/Fabrica-RUNE/docs/roadmap.md

   unless and until something more biologically-structured is actually built and justified.)
 - Cross-model fine-tuning of constraint adherence (e.g. a backend that ignores `cite_sources`; can the runtime detect and correct this automatically?)
+- Productization via Vercel's eve, an open source agent framework: eve agents define tools as one file per tool under `agent/tools/`, each exporting `defineTool({
+  description, inputSchema, execute })`.
+The file name maps to the tool name and the `description` field is a plain string, both of which line up cleanly with a genome step's description in this project's terms.
+Confirmed 2026-06-18 against eve-main.zip's actual source (e.g. the weather-agent fixture's `get_weather.ts`), not just the framework's documentation. `connections/` (eve's MCP integration) is deliberately out of scope for any conversion: a converter would warn on its presence rather than attempt to translate it.
+No conversion script exists yet; this is a confirmed target, not a built integration.

 ## Explicitly out of scope indefinitely